-The integrated plant nutrient management system (IPNS) is a holistic approach which integrates all components of soil, plant and nutrient management so as to achieve higher crop yields and better soil fertility (FAO, 1995).
+The IPNS is a holistic approach which integrates all components of soil, plant and nutrient management so as to achieve higher crop yields and better soil fertility (FAO, 1995).
 The Farmers' Field School (FFS) approach was adopted to disseminate the concept of plant nutrition management.
-Evaluation from 54 FFS implemented throughout the programme districts recorded an increase in crop yields by 26 %.
-Soil analysis showed the increase of soil fertility status, particularly OM, N, P, K, pH and biological activities as compared to the base year, and after the third year of the project intervention (Table 4).
+Evaluation from 54 FFS implemented throughout the programme districts recorded an increase in crop yields by 26 per cent.
+Soil analysis showed the increase of soil fertility status, particularly OM, N. P. K. pH and biological activities as compared to the base year, and after the third year of the project intervention (Table IV).